intelie/gitbook-platform/developers/packages.md

 ![image](https://user-images.githubusercontent.com/17753656/211353467-c98a89a5-2578-48ea-a016-23f7c5fc3e57.png)

 Package manager plugin is not responsible for restricting access to installed objects, at the moment, installed entities will be responsible for permission semantics.
-At the moment, Live core entities, as well as JS, CSS and Groovy snippets, cannot be edited when created by a plugin
+At the moment, Live core features, as well as JS, CSS and Groovy snippets, cannot be edited when created by a plugin.

 Packaging also allows the package creator to define a feature README (using markdown) and its version.
 It's also possible to register the changelog, but it isn't displayed at the user interface yet.